cyberbotics/webots-doc/guide/firebird6.md

 ### Samples

-You will find some samples in this folder: "WEBOTS\_HOME/projects/robots/nex/worlds".
+You will find the following sample in this folder: "WEBOTS\_HOME/projects/robots/nex/worlds".

 #### fire\_bird\_6.wbt